JMidoro/chat-simulator-2025/README.md

 - Responses are returned as text (or OpenAI‑style shape); the UI parses lines into chat.
 - Bring your own model/server.
 High token throughput is recommended for a lively feed.

+## Username Anonymization (Keep it cozy 💜)

+- **Goal**: Never surface real usernames from the LLM or inputs.
+Keep everything anonymized and streamer-friendly.
+- **How it works**:
+  - On load, the app fetches a curated list from `valid_usernames.txt` via `/api/usernames`.
+  - When the LLM emits lines like `Someone123: message`, the app maps that speaker name to a safe, pre-approved username from the list.
+  - `@mentions` are also mapped to safe names when anonymization is enabled.
+Streamer mentions always become `@JoeyZeroTV`, and plain "Joey"/"JOEY" replacements are handled for standalone occurrences.
+  - Mapping is consistent for a session and color-coded to approximate twitch chat.
+- **Do we need a log of invalid usernames?**
+  - No. The anonymization only requires the committed `valid_usernames.txt`.
+  - If the valid list were ever empty, the app would fall back to the original names—so keep the list populated for privacy.
+- **Optional: Curating more safe usernames**
+  - The WS relay can log client-sent (already mapped) usernames to `logs/usernames.log` (best-effort).
+Review and curate before adding to the valid list.
+  - Reminder: `valid_usernames.txt` is public once committed.
+Keep it clean and non-identifying.

 ## Scripts

 - `npm run dev` — Next.js dev server